-With Ambulance Care, you will be fully covered for the cost of non-urgent ambulance services (by road), up to your annual limit, provided by an HBF approved ambulance provider.
+With Ambulance Care, you will be fully covered for the cost of non-urgent ambulance services (by road), provided by an HBF approved ambulance provider.

 Non-urgent ambulance services include transport from home to the hospital, and transfers between hospitals.
 Call-outs are also covered, regardless of whether you are transported to hospital.